darwijesinghe/BattleshipAPI/README.md

 ### HTTP Header

+- Keep the global constant (ex: my-console-app) value for your application.
-- Add the custom 'X-consumer' HTTP header to each request.
-This header will be used to uniquely identify individual users and is essential for handling user-specific data caching processes.
+- Add the custom 'X-consumer' HTTP header and that global value with each request.
+This value will be used to uniquely identify individual applications and is essential for handling game-specific data caching processes.

 ### API Endpoints